terriann/tab-block/readme.md

 * Fix typos
 * Refactor tab layout
+* Change defauly tab styling
+* **BREAKING CHANGE** -  Renamed plugin, will cause the old plugin to be deactivated and will need to be activated again within WordPress admin.
 * **BREAKING CHANGE** - block attributes for tab layout changed with no deprecation steps.
-Blocks will need to be recovered and tab layout reset for any non default (left/side) tab groups
+Blocks will need to be recovered and tab layout reset for any non-default (left/side) tab groups
-* **BREAKING CHANGE** - block name changes from `create-block/tabs` to `tab-group/tabs`
+* **BREAKING CHANGE** - block name changed from `create-block/tabs` to `tab-group/tabs`, this is a non-recoverable change.

 = 0.1.0 =
 * Release